marco-a/TIL/README.md

 21.07.2020 - One can set `PS1` with a script: `PROMPT_COMMAND` in bash or `precmd()` in ZSH.

+30.08.2020 - JavaScript: `ArrayBuffer` is a fast array buffer.
+Needs a ''view'' to access/modify data.
+For example `Uint8Array` or `Uint16Array`.

 ## General commands

 - Switch directory: `cd <path>`